rafidrm/rafidrm.github.io/_news/starting_nvidia.md

 inline: true
 ---

-I am starting a one-year residency at the NVIDIA Toronto AI Lab!
+I am starting a one-year residency at the NVIDIA Toronto AI Lab.